-On September 1, 2022, SRS Mobility Ventures, LLC increased their ownership in one of our subsidiaries, Avis Mobility Ventures LLC ("AMV") to 51% at a fair value of \$62 million, through the issuance of Class B Preferred Voting Membership Interests in AMV.
-Prior to this transaction, since August 2021, SRS Mobility Ventures, LLC had owned a 33 1/3% Class A Membership Interest in AMV.
-SRS Mobility Ventures, LLC is an affiliate of our largest shareholder, SRS Investment Management, LLC.
+SRS Mobility Ventures, LLC, an affiliate of our largest shareholder, SRS Investment Management, LLC, owns a majority of Avis Mobility Ventures LLC ("AMV"), of which we own a minority interest.
 We provide vehicles and related fleet services to AMV, as well as certain administrative services to support their operations.
-For the year ended December 31, 2022, we recognized \$7 million of income related to these services within other (income) expense, net, had receivables from AMV of \$6 million and had a net investment in vehicle finance leases of \$36 million.
+For the year ended December 31, 2023, we recognized \$22 million of income related to these services within other (income) expense, net, had receivables from AMV of \$2 million and had a net investment in vehicle finance leases of \$31 million.